chris-madia/theironyard-day1/README.md

 # theironyard-day1
-this is the first day of the rest of my life
+This is the first day of the rest of my life.
+Man this is a lot of steps.